bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_standards_and_conventions.md

 ### Reference Data

+> For reference data and master data framework, logical representation, and physical implementation patterns, see [Master Data and Reference Data](modelling_framework.md#master-data-and-reference-data) in the Modelling Framework.

 Reference data plays a critical role in conformance by providing standardised values that enable mapping of source-specific codes to canonical enterprise definitions.

 #### Logical Modelling